ark-lang/ark/docs/REFERENCE.md

 ## Guiding Principles
 Alloy is a systems programming language, intended as an alternative to C. It's main purpose is to modernize C, without deviating from C's original goal of simplicity.
-Alloy is written in C, the frontend is all hand-written, i.e no parser or lexer libraries.
-We use LLVM for the backend, this means it's fast, portable, and we can take advantage of JIT.
+Alloy is written in C, the frontend and backend is all hand-written, i.e no parser or lexer libraries, and no LLVM, etc.

 The design is motivated by the following: